armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-9-46.md

 * The clouddriver `/credentials` endpoint now reads agent accounts directly from the database.
 Previously, accounts were loaded in memory by a separate process running every 30 seconds, and then `/credentials` endpoint was reading from the in-memory cache.
 This change enables agent accounts to be available earlier, which fixes some `AccessDenied` errors happening when fiat is enabled and is out of sync with the latest list of accounts.

-### Reported Issues
+### Known Issues

+* `/credentials` endpoint hits the database twice per account.
+When having a large number of accounts this can become an issue.
-* Agent accounts are not visible in `/credentials` endpoint, preventing deployments to agent managed accounts.
+* Agent accounts are not always visible in `/credentials` endpoint, preventing deployments to agent managed accounts.